EricCarrGH/vscode-fastbasic-debugger/readme.md

 This is a work in progress, with the following limitations:

-* It currently installs FastBasic 4.6, which include FujiNet support.
-There is a more recent version of FastBasic available, which has breaking changes, so it is not yet supported
 * The program opens files on #4 and #5 to communicate with the debugger, so your program must use different channels (e.g. #1, #2) for I/O. I chose #4 and #5 because these are not typically used.
 * You can only set/remove breakpoints when the program is stopped for debugging, or not running.
 This is to keep the program execution speed fast.
 * If your program has a lot of variables (or arrays with many entries), tthere will be a noticable pause when stepping through (F10) line by line.
 This is because all variable memory is sent to the debugger after each line.